qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    single:layer visibility

-A layer can be selected and dragged up or down in the legend to change the z-ordering.
+A layer can be selected and dragged up or down in the legend to change the Z-ordering.
 Z-ordering means that layers listed nearer the top of the legend are drawn over layers listed lower down in the legend.

 .. note:: This behaviours can be overridden by 'Layer order' panel.

 Layers in the legend window can be organised into groups.
 There are two ways to do so:

 #.
-Right click in the legend window and choose :menuselection:`Add Group`.
+Right click in the legend window and choose :guilabel:`Add Group`.
 Type in a
    name for the group and press :kbd:`Enter`.
 Now click on an existing layer and drag it onto the group.
 #.
-Select some layers, right click in the legend window and choose :menuselection:`Group Selected`.
+Select some layers, right click in the legend window and choose
+   :guilabel:`Group Selected`.
 The selected layers will automatically be placed in a new group.

-To bring a layer out of a group you can drag it out, or right click on it and choose :menuselection:`Make to toplevel item`.
+To bring a layer out of a group you can drag it out, or right click on it and choose :guilabel:`Make to toplevel item`.
 Groups can be nested inside other groups.

 The checkbox for a group will show or hide all the layers in the group with one click.

 The content of the right mouse button context menu depends on whether the selected legend item is a raster or a vector layer.
 For GRASS vector layers
 |mActionToggleEditing| :sup:`Toggle editing` is not available.
 See section
 :ref:`grass_digitizing` for information on editing GRASS vector layers.